Bruno Nogueira, Field Service Coordinator at Alfa Laval in Sao Paulo Brazil

 Bruno Nogueira has an MBA in Strategic Service Management and Business Administration.
 Until December 2022 he planned and coordinated field services for different divisions of Alfa Laval including marine, oil and gas, chemicals, food, and beverage production.
 Bruno is based in Sao Paulo in Brazil.

-In this article he discusses his experience managing and coordinating field service engineers including the challenges faced and lessons learnt during Covid19.
+In this article he discusses his experience as a field service coordinator managing and coordinating field service engineers including the challenges faced and lessons learnt during Covid19.

 What were your favourite subjects at school?